Azelaic acid (Topical)

-To help clear up your acne completely, it is very important that you keep using azelaic acid for the full time of treatment , even if your symptoms begin to clear up after a short time.
-If you stop using azelaic acid too soon, your acne may return or get worse.
+To help clear up your acne or rosacea completely, it is very important that you keep using azelaic acid for the full treatment time.
+Do not miss any doses.

 The dose of azelaic acid will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of azelaic acid.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - Adults and children 12 years of age and older—Apply a thin layer to the affected area(s) two times a day, in the morning and evening.